AndreasHiropedi/ezSTEP/README.md

 *ezSTEP* can be accessed in two different ways:

-- our web app is hosted on the following server, which users can access using the following link: http://calbuco.inf.ed.ac.uk/ezSTEP
+- our web app is hosted on the nihito platform, which users can access using the following link (will need to register on the platform to see and launch the app): https://platform.nihito.site

 - alternatively, users can install the app on their own local machine, and run it there (see the instructions below)